All of my grandparents were farmers, and the generations before them lived a simple life. They were frugal, hardworking, and wasted nothing.

 Because I get so many inquiries about where and how to start with the basics, my answer is always to start with your pantry.
 Buy whole foods, not packaged.
 Buy in bulk to save money.
 And grow your garden as much as possible.
 You don’t have to have 40 acres to grow your own food.
 And as always, take one day at a time learning a new skill.

-I also have added a photo of my bucket system where I store my dried goods.
-This is a working pantry so nothing is stored longer than 18-36 months.
-I look at this part of my life like Natalie’s mini-grocery store.
 Anything I need for several months will be stored in this room.
 At the very least, this gives you an idea of how I have set up a system that works best for my life as a busy mom.

 • Kosher salt